Ordinath/Whisper_to_ChatGPT/README.md

 ## ✨ Features

 - 🎤 Record your voice and transcribe it using the powerful Whisper API
+- ⚡ Configurable shortcut button to quickly activate the microphone
 - 🌐 Use the extension with main inputs on chat.openai.com and edit-inputs
 - 🔧 Customize the prompt for better API voice recognition results
 - 👁️ Clean and user-friendly interface with an eye-catching mic button